YellowFive5/OneHundredAndEighty_ML/README.md

 516 images (x4 for each point) collected.
 Now it's time to try to learn model.

 ## 6. .NET ML from box
-First thing, that I dicided to try, was simple image classification using .NET ML libraries.
+First thing, that I decided to try, was simple image classification using .NET ML libraries.
 I tried [this guide](https://analyticsindiamag.com/step-by-step-guide-for-image-classification-using-ml-net/)

 So I has 516 images, marked with 2 types of labels (Bull or 25).
 I wrote code to train model on images and save it.
 In setup parameters I found, that there are several model architectures and test fraction rate of decimal value.
 So I tried and saved all.